jackhgallagher/fantasy/NFL Dynasty Constitution.md

 - All money collection will be handled by LeagueSafe.
 Annual league dues will be due the week before the Rookie Draft.

+- A spreadsheet containing a summary of everyone's current balances [may be found here](https://docs.google.com/spreadsheets/d/1r5HpY153OTXROwGiH4KIZ-GTFk-uRxrDp8emFcNkj5o/).

 ### __Payouts__ ###

 - 1st place: $300